| |

 Celtic knotwork design 4: BREAKS MAKE PATTERNS

-all done?
+Interlace all done?
 Time for a break.

-Not that kind of break!
+No, not the tea-and-biscuits kind of break!

 The idea of the break-line is also the basic principle of joins make knots.
 Remember the half-squares you introduced earlier, at the sides of the panel, as spaces in which to join the ends of cords?
-The outside edges of those half-squares are ‘breaks’.
+The edges of those half-squares are ‘breaks’.
 The cords encounter these breaks, turn round and join with their neighbours to re-enter the interlace and seal the knot.

 Similarly, when you link cords by drawing curves between the basic units, you are making the cords approach the edge of a pattern and then ‘bounce’ off it so they flow back into the weave.